flutter/website/src/docs/cookbook/lists/mixed-list.md

 followed by a few items related to the heading, followed by another heading, and so on.

-How to create such a structure with Flutter?
+Here's how you can create such a structure with Flutter:

-## Directions

-  1. Create a data source with different types of items
+  1. Create a data source with different types of items.
-  2. Convert the data source into a list of widgets
+  2. Convert the data source into a list of widgets.

 ## 1. Create a data source with different types of item

-### Types of Items
+### Types of items

 To represent different types of items in a list, define a class for each type of item.